Budget choices and the economy

 Government capital expenditure is projected to rise further over the medium term.
 In my view, accommodating the delivery of large increases in public capital spending in a sustainable way without overheating the economy requires making choices which prioritise infrastructure improvements in housing, water, energy and transport.

-Along with the progress that’s needed in the areas of climate, housing and other infrastructure, the economy faces structural challenges from the ageing of our societies, the pace of digitilisation and the impact of geoeconomic fragmentation, all of which represent significant economic transitions.
+Along with the progress that’s needed in the areas of climate, housing and other infrastructure, the economy faces structural challenges from the ageing of our societies, the pace of digitalisation and the impact of geoeconomic fragmentation, all of which represent significant economic transitions.
 In my view, an objective of economic policy – at EU and individual Member State (MS) level – should be to build resilience across households, businesses and the wider economy in the face of these transitions.
 To meet this challenge, we must continue to focus on fundamentals.
 This means sound monetary policy that delivers low, stable and predictable inflation, complemented by robust macroeconomic and fiscal frameworks that underpin sustainable economic growth and resilient public finances.

 As I discussed recently, over the long-run, the only way to increase living standards in a long-lasting way is by raising productivity.
 Domestic policy has a role to play in achieving this but so too do actions at EU and global level.
 Maintaining openness to trade and migration, and the broader multilateral systems that support this, along with well-regulated financial systems and well-functioning markets are prerequisites for managing the challenges that lie ahead.
 In the EU, the completion of the Banking Union and further developing the Capital Markets Union are important next steps.